cifanip/portfolio/cases/04_hidden_markov_models/index.md

 \end{bmatrix}
 $$

 which is in good agreement with the given probability matrices.
 Once the model is known, one can find the optimal state sequence as described in Problem 2.
+This procedure is known as the Viterbi algorithm.
+Figure 2 shows a sequence of observations with the underlying optimal state sequence.
+The observation and state values have been adjusted so that their interpretation is clear from the context.